-CryptoSafeGuard is a BackupAssist tool that protects backups from ransomware attack and prevents ransomware-encrypted files from being backed up.
-CryptoSafeGuard is available for BackupAssist 10.1 (or newer) users with valid BackupCare.
+CryptoSafeGuard is a cyber-resilience feature designed to protect backups from ransomware attack and prevent ransomware-encrypted files from being backed up.
+CryptoSafeGuard is available for BackupAssist 10.1 (or newer) clients with valid BackupCare.

 What is ransomware?

 Ransomware is malware that encrypts files and demands payment to provide the decryption key so you can access those files again.
-Some ransomware can spread across connected machines and some can disable your system completely, so infected machines will often need to be recovered from a backup.
+Ransomware can spread across connected machines and can disable them completely, so infected machines will often need to be recovered from a backup.
 It is therefore important that your backups are not infected, which is why CryptoSafeGuard is such an invaluable feature.

 What does CryptoSafeGuard do?

-To protect your systems against ransomware attacks, it’s critical that you have reliable backups so you can restore data or recover your entire system to ensure business continuity.
+To protect your systems against ransomware attacks, it’s critical that you have reliable backups so you can restore data or recover your entire system.
 However, when ransomware attacks your systems, it can also infect your backups, leaving them unusable.
-CryptoSafeGuard protects your backups from ransomware using two important features: the CryptoSafeGuard Detector and the CryptoSafeGuard Protector.
+CryptoSafeGuard protects your backups from ransomware using two important features: the CryptoSafeGuard Detector and the CryptoSafeGuard Shield.

 This scan errs on the side of caution so it may flag files as possibly infected, when they are not infected.
 If this happens, you will be able to whitelist these files so that BackupAssist knows they are safe, and will not flag them again.